What Is Object Cache in WordPress: How It Works, Different Types, and How to Enable It

 - Access data in microseconds.
 An object cache speeds up the data retrieval process since the cached content is available on the server.
 Subsequently, it improves PHP execution times and optimizes the website’s performance.

 - Reduce server workload.
-Object caching minimizes the number of database queries by duplicating requests.
+Object caching minimizes the number of database queries.
 It can handle many server tasks, such as delivering the cached content, thus reducing the load, especially during high-traffic times.
 Furthermore, an object cache can assign cached requests to multiple servers or networks, improving accessibility and ensuring the server works efficiently.